Enabling the New Energy Paradigm

 - Ability to fast track development to feasibility with a scalable, flexible growth plan

-Plateau’s Falchani lithium and Macusani uranium projects are in adjacent mineral claims that total 930 square kilometers or 95 percent of the Macusani plateau.
-Hosting all of the known lithium and all of the known uranium deposits in Peru, the project lies 650 kilometers southeast of Lima and has access to labor, water, inexpensive hydro-electric power and major transportation routes.
-Just to the east of the property is the Interoceanic Highway which links the project to Pacific and Atlantic ports.
-The San Gaban hydro generation station is 40 kilometers, as the crow flies (88 kilometres via highway) to the north and high voltage power lines run adjacent to the project area.
+Plateau’s Falchani lithium and Macusani uranium projects are situated approximately 25 kilometers apart, within contiguous mineral claims that cover approximately 95 percent of the Macusani Plateau.
+Hosting all of the known lithium and all of the known uranium deposits in Peru, the projects are situated approximately 650 kilometers southeast of Lima and have access to labor, water, inexpensive hydro-electric power and major transportation routes and ports.
+Just to the east of the property is the Interoceanic Highway which links the projects to Pacific and Atlantic ports.
+The San Gaban hydro generation station is approximately 40 kilometers, as the crow flies (88 kilometers via the highway) to the north and high voltage power lines run adjacent to the project area.

 Falchani Lithium Project